JSeam2/Clubby/README.md

 1. (Not Implemented Yet) Check the leaderboard for your hotness score, and compare with friends how hot of a radio DJ you are.

 # Features
 1. **Word Of Mouth Discovery**: The community radio and community DJ approach treats word of mouth discovery as the primary way of discovering music.
 It is the most natural way of discovering music and feels more alive as compared algorithm feeding you tracks.
 The introduction by users help explain why the songs are meaningful and in a human relatable way.
+It's all about vibing with other people.

 1. **Gamified Music Recommendation and Discovery**: Music recommendation and discovery is no longer a passive experience as dictated by algorithms.
 We see music recommendation and discovery as an active social process and games provides a meaningful context for this to happen.
 The active experience provides a counterpoint to the passivity prevalent in streaming services.

 1. **Music Curation on the Fly**: You don't need to by sitting down on a computer or fiddling on a phone to create playlists and share music.
 With a voice first interface, you can do this while driving a car, coding, or doing some other task.
 The voice first interace provides an outlet for social expression not possible with touch based interface.

-1. **Segmentation of Mixes**: As users will be pushing out tracks to queues via the system, we are able to track the play count of the individual tracks and account for the relevant metadata.
+1. **Segmentation of Mixes and Distribution of Royalties**: As users will be pushing out tracks to queues via the system, we are able to track the play count of the individual tracks and account for the relevant metadata.
 This information can later be used for royalty payments and payments to the respective rights holders.
 Ad monies, and subscription payments are monies that can be distributed by this system.

 # Overview
 1. `clubby` contains the Django web application.
 This is meant to be hosted on Google's Appengine.
 This backend is designed to interface with Actions for Google Assistant